src-d/swivel-spark-prep/README.md

 # Run

-On signle maching, Apache Spark in Local mode
+On a single machine, Apache Spark in Local mode
 ```
 ./gradlew shadowJar
 ./sparkprep --help
 ```

-On Apache Spark standalone cluster
+On an Apache Spark standalone cluster
 ```
 ./gradlew build